 Today, matzo ball soup is consumed on nearly every major Jewish holiday, and with Rosh Hashanah approaching on October 2, many Jewish people will be pulling out their favorite matzo ball soup recipes to celebrate.

 “The purpose of Rosh Hashanah is to begin a 10-day process of reflection, repentance, atonement, and forgiveness, which ends on Yom Kippur.
-It takes place during Tishri, the sixth month in the Jewish calendar, so that you can look back at where you came from and look ahead to where you’re going.
+It takes place during Tishri, the seventh month in the Jewish calendar, so that you can look back at where you came from and look ahead to where you’re going.
 You take stock in yourself and your soul, look at your community and your values, and evaluate how you can do better,” Black says.

 Black encourages readers from all faiths and walks of life to join Temple Emanuel for Rosh Hashanah services, which are “open to the entire community.”